S71NGR4Y/Vibranium/DOCUMENTATION.md

 AMFPHP backend is integrated in Hackazon, and accessible via URL `<hackazon_url>/amf_back_office/index.php`.
 All inconsistencies have been fixed (ZIP generating, htaccecc, etc.), so it should work OK in Hackazon.
 Generated files reside in `$DOC_ROOT/web/amf_back_office/ClientGenerator/Generated`.
-Access to backend is left as in previous section: atom:atom.
+Access to backend is left as in previous section: admin:admin.

 ## Prepare to Flash/Flex